Ganesh28-Naidu35/Toxic-Comment-Detector/README.md

 # 🧠 Toxic Comment Detector

-A web-based application that detects toxic or harmful comments using AI/ML models and a modern UI.
+A web-based application that detects toxic or harmful comments using AI/ML models.

 ## 🚀 Getting Started